marina-andrijevic/covid_recovery/README.md

 # Repository contents

 ## Code
-All data processing and figures generated for the Supplementary Information can be found in the R script "dataprocess_figures.R".
+All figures generated for the Supplementary Information and the underlying data processing can be found in the R script "dataprocess_figures.R".

 ## Data
 All data required to replicate this analysis and run the R script above are placed in the folder "data".